dhananjaygr/Demosecurityinwiz/100-Foundation/dspm-overview-data-classifier.md

 ### Scope

-In this exercise, we will a custom data classifier to scan a file for each of the sensitivity levels.
+In this exercise, we will three custom data classifiers to scan files for each of the sensitivity levels.
 These rules should generate data finding if such a file is detected.
 The tasks to perform are as follows:
 * First, we will define the three data match rules.
 * Second, once the rules are completed, we will rescan a bucket resource to see if our rules fire on any of its contents.